CodeDmitry/webgl-robot/README.md

 # robot
 [Click here to visit the demo](codedmitry.github.io/webgl_robot).

+__Instructions__:
-Press s and e to rotate the robot "arm".
+Press the "s" and "e" keys to rotate the robot's shoulder and elbow respectively.